Gamow-Teller Strength distributions in $^{76}\textrm{Ge}$, $^{76,82}\textrm{Se}$, and $^{90,92}\textrm{Zr}$ by the Deformed Proton-neutron QRPA: Formalism

+where $B_a^{\alpha}$ is the expansion coefficient.
+Here $a$ indicates quantum numbers ($ N_{0}lj$) of a nucleon state, where major quantum number $N_0$ is related to the radial quantum number $n_r$.
+Naturally, the expansion coefficient $B_{a}^{\alpha}$ depends on the deformation parameter $\beta_2$.
+In order to figure out the dependence, in Fig. \ref{sps_ex}, we show an example of the expansion, where the $B_{a}^{\alpha}$ for $| \alpha > = | 7/2 >$ state is plotted in terms of spherical states (basis) for $\beta_2$ = 0.01, 0.1 and 0.3 cases.
+The $| \alpha > = | 7/2 >$ state turns out to be composed mainly of $0f_{7/2}, 1f_{7/2}, 0h_{9/2}$ and $0h_{11/2}$ states in the spherical basis.

-The DBCS Eq. (\ref{eq:hfbeq}) is solved by using the Brueckner G-matrix calculated from the realistic Bonn CD potential for the nucleon-nucleon interaction in the following way.
-The pairing potentials $\Delta_{p}$, $\Delta_{n}$ and $\Delta_{pn}$ in Eq. (\ref{eq:hfbeq}) are calculated as
+The pairing potentials in the DHFB Eq. (\ref{eq:hfbeq}) are calculated in the deformed basis by using the $G$-matrix calculated from the realistic Bonn CD potential for the N-N interaction in the following way